santrancisco/awswatcher/README.md

  - Create or reuse the Cloudtrail to Cloudwatch Log integration and note down the cloudwatch log group name.

  - Create an S3 bucket in the same region with Cloudwatch you setup above.
 This bucket will be used to deploy the code to our lambda function

+ - Run `make` to create awswatcher.zip under ./bin folder.

- - Uplpad the awswatcher.zip file to the bucket.
+ - Uplpad the awswatcher.zip file to the S3 bucket.

  - Upload this cloudformation template and fill in the information with what we have above.